 “If you two want, we can meet in front of Eeylops in a little while?
 Let’s say in an hour?”
 Hermione said to Ginny and Lily who she could tell would be bored a few minutes into book shopping.

 “Sure!”
 Ginny said, grabbing Lily’s hand as the two headed off the opposite direction.

 Much to Hermione and Rose’s dismay, the hour flew by much quicker than they’d hoped.
 They left the store with five books each, and that was trying to limit themselves.
 They shuffled their way to Eeylops where Lily and Ginny stood, laughing as soon as they saw Hermione and Rose.

 “Come on, let’s get Rose an animal.
 Or at least make some sort of decision,” Ginny said, putting an arm around Rose and leading her inside.

-Rose had been inside several times to get food for Pigwidgeon or Ellie or to just look around with Al on a few occasions.
+Rose had been inside several times to get food for Pigwidgeon or Clara or to just look around with Al on a few occasions.

 After looking around for a few minutes, Rose made up her mind.
 As much as she’d always wanted her own owl, she could use the school owls or her parent’s.
 She wanted an animal that she could actually take with her and who could stay in her room, so she decided she wanted a cat.

 “I’ll make the actual decision on which animal to get next time I come.
 I want Al to be here as well, the cat kind of needs to get along with him,” Rose said and Ginny laughed.